dewitt4/Cloud-Custodain/README.md

 ## Mark

-Will mark instances matching filters with a 'Janitor' tag and configurable message
+Will mark instances matching filters with a 'Maid' tag and configurable message

 ## Start